natalie-kate/Haunted/README.md

          causing contrast issues.
    - Font awesome ghost icon not displaying.<br><span style="color: grey;">Solution: Font awesome version had updated to 5.15.2 and my link was for the older one.</span>
-   - Image centered in div.
+   - Image centred in div.
 Tried img-fluid class, align-items, text-align, align-self, justify contents, margin 0 auto, margin auto with container at 33vw, display:flex etc. Searched and found some answers on stack overflow.
 Used bits from two answers.<br><span style="color: grey;">Solution: position: absolute; display: inline; left: 50%; transform: translate(-50%);</span>
    - Background image not displaying when deployed to github pages.
 Had heard there could be issues with file paths which is why you should deploy early in the development which is why I did thankfully.
-Tried numerous file paths, then tried changing the image file size as it was quite large.<br><span style="color: grey;"> Solution: background-color was overiding the background-image, I wasn't loving the background having a color as it was a bit much so just removed it.
+Tried numerous file paths, then tried changing the image file size as it was quite large.<br><span style="color: grey;"> Solution: background-color was overriding the background-image, I wasn't loving the background having a color as it was a bit much so just removed it.
 If I was keeping it I would have give the image a z-index.</span>
    - Read more button
         Tried doing it with the button element, along with the stack overflow code for hiding and then unhiding a div.
 This